MustafaKhurram2k4/notion-project-management-redesign/README.md

 ## ◇ Why WAYPOINT?

-Modern project work often involves information spread across tasks, documents, timelines, files, people and conversations.
+Modern project work involves information spread across tasks, documents, timelines, files, people and conversations.

-WAYPOINT explores a more connected approach where the most important project information can be understood without repeatedly navigating between disconnected views.
+WAYPOINT explores a more connected approach where important project information can be understood without repeatedly navigating between disconnected views.

 ### The redesign focuses on: